ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > [#334](https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap/issues/334) for
 > discussion.

-Otherwise, if the Leader does support the extension, it first attemps to parse the payload.
+Otherwise, if the Leader does support the extension, it first attempts to parse the payload.
 If parsing fails, it MUST abort with "unrecognizedMessage".

 Next, it checks that the task ID included in the report matches the task ID